Using the Pantone 2023 Color of the Year in Mobile App Development

 In the last two years, and certainly due to the pandemic, trends have been increasingly influenced by our digital lives and technology as a now, inextricable, foundational part of our lives.
 Color was not immune to this with the announcement of the Pantone Color of the Year 2022 Very Peri preceding Viva Magenta in its references to technology.
 According to the 2022 announcement, Pantone looked to the trends of the metaverse and gaming in the announcement of the shade even partnering with Microsoft due to the inspiration of a “hybrid landscape”; this shade of “periwinkle blue” was poignantly named just over four weeks after Facebook officially changed its name to Meta as part of its virtual reality rebranding.
 Comparing these two consecutive years of technology-centric Colors of the Years, both of the hues, Viva Magenta and Very Peri, are described as being “emboldening” and both look to integrate the virtual and the natural worlds.

-For developers, the digital outlook of these kind of announcements can be viewed as part of how user-oriented mobile, as well as software and hardware, product design is.
+For developers, the digital outlook of this kind of announcements can be viewed as part of how user-oriented mobile, as well as software and hardware, product design is.
 A synergistic design approach is core to both UX and UI with data such as trends and visual elements constantly referenced to develop the best product.
 As already touched on, Pantone is somewhat of an anomaly as an operator across industries that directly informs and enables the countless design processes that are constantly happening.
 The digital design tool Pantone Connect — a digital platform for designers, producers, and brand managers that comprises the Pantone Matching System (PSM) and the Fashion, Home + Interiors (FHI) System — is a standard tool that brands everywhere rely on to “communicate their vision”.
 How Viva Magenta is adopted remains to be seen though its use is being promoted by Pantone as a harbinger of a new phase where bolder shades are favoured, “Designers looking for a color that cuts through this space will find the Color of the Year 2023 a captivating solution.”

 How mobile app developers can leverage these color trends for product use, UI and UX, and branding through custom developments

 The role of color for mobile app developers is a leading one: it’s a core cast member on the same level as fonts, rich media elements, and user support elements.
 They are however capable of negatively impacting both UI and UX so mobile app developers need to thoroughly vet their color use before bringing any products to market.
-App My Site sums this up saying, “Broadly speaking, each color carries a hidden message of its own, and someone’s choice of colors speaks volumes about the statement they desire to make through their brand or business.”
+App My Site sums this up by saying, “Broadly speaking, each color carries a hidden message of its own, and someone’s choice of colors speaks volumes about the statement they desire to make through their brand or business.”

 Deft incorporation of these trends requires a balance in best practice and brand standards — namely prioritizing design and function elements that are consistent with the brand’s personality and aesthetic — that is rejuvenated and amped up through the effective unexpected of colorways and accent shades.
 Additionally, it’s imperative that mobile app developers are conscientious of their target user market and don’t unintentionally confuse or isolate them; having clarity of vision for both the industry the product is for and what the actual user demographic is like should be adhered to as per the standard development process.
-Making a centrepiece of a trend color — or font or design style — always requires comprehensive evaluation.
+Making a centerpiece of a trend color — or font or design style — always requires comprehensive evaluation.
 This is where experienced mobile app developers can do their best work while also leveraging the trending shade with restraint or by making it a hero of their visual UI and branding.
 Irrespective of how they decide to use it, the nature of the color itself is equally relevant to how mobile app developers position it in the UI and UX.

 Minimal or Maximal Color Use: Exploring a range of user perspectives on how the color might be received is of profound value: